 1. Listen Actively

-Listening is an important skill for managers to develop, even more so if you want to make 1-on-1s a staple.
-They should listen carefully to the feedback they’re getting, and remember, they’re not just listening to be polite.
-They’re listening to get an in depth understanding of their team.
-By showing recognition and respect of the other person’s opinion, they are more likely to build a stronger relationship with their team.
+Listening is an important skill for managers to develop, even more so for effective 1-on-1s.
+Listen carefully to what is being shared and the feedback received, and remember, you’re not just listening to be polite, but rather to support your direct report in the best way possible.
+By showing recognition and respect of the other person’s context and opinion, managers are more likely to build a stronger relationship with their team.

 2. Get personal